Tamale Northern, Ghana Travel Guide

 Your travel choices directly impact Tamale's communities and local economy.

-Actively seek out and support community-based tourism initiatives that directly benefit local residents.
+Actively seek out and aid local-based tourism initiatives that directly benefit local residents.

-Purchase crafts and products directly from local artisans to ensure fair compensation.
+Purchase crafts and products directly from local makers to make sure of fair compensation.

 Choose locally-owned establishments to keep your money within the community.